 Mr Evans added, “We all have to play our part in tackling the climate and biodiversity emergency.
 It was great to have the opportunity to hear young people’s views, questions and ideas on what we’re doing in Greater Manchester to tackle the environmental challenges we’re facing.
 Initiatives like The Green College Assembly and other action groups are great examples of students coming together to make the change we need happen and to influence other people as well.”

-The talk was the first of three inspirational sessions being offered to students, with the second and third scheduled to take place at the College’s Stretford and Stockport campuses over the coming months.
+The talk was the first of three inspirational sessions being offered to students, with the second and third scheduled to take place at the Trafford College’s Stretford Campus before making its way to Stockport College over the coming months.